40 Human Foods That Dogs Can Eat Safely: Vet Reviewed List

-It has a fair amount of sugar, though, so you should only serve it in moderation to dogs with diabetes.
+It has a fair amount of sugar, though, so you should only serve it in moderation, its avoided in dogs with diabetes.

-You have to give it to them in moderation, but a little bit of dairy is fine for your dog to eat — assuming that they’re not lactose intolerant, of course.
-Whether it’s milk, cheese, or yogurt, you can give it to your pup as a treat every now and then.
+You have to give it to them in moderation, but a little bit of dairy is fine for your dog to eat—assuming that they’re not lactose intolerant, of course.
+Whether it’s a small piece of cheese or a teaspoon of plain yogurt, you can give it to your pup as a treat every now and then.

 Yogurt is especially good, as it’s full of probiotics that are wonderful for your dog’s digestive tract.
 You can even freeze it and use it as a treat on a hot day.

 Bananas are packed with magnesium, which is good for a dog’s bone health.
 They’re also full of sugar, so you don’t want to give your dog too many.
 They’re also full of potassium, biotin, and fiber, all of which are necessary for your dog’s health.

 It’s a rare dog indeed that will accept asparagus as a treat, but if you can convince your pup to try this stinky vegetable, they’ll enjoy tons of fiber as a result.
 Be sure to cook it first, though, as raw asparagus can wreak havoc on a dog’s digestive tract.